KatherineMichel/agile-sprint-playbook/code-sprints/code-sprints.md

 ## Create Sitemap

-This could be done through a Card Sorting exercise.
+This could be done through a Card Sorting exercise; Use Sitemap to Plan Views and URLs

 ### Django